hapijs/h2o2/README.md

 ### Host, Port, Protocol

 Setting this options will send the request to certain route to an specific upstream service with the same path as the original request.
-Can not be used with `uri`, `mapUri`.
+Cannot be used with `uri`, `mapUri`.

 ```javascript
 server.route({